Do Pool Skimmers Work? Complete Effectiveness Guide

 Optimal Water Level

 Skimmers work most effectively when your water level sits at the midpoint of the skimmer opening.
 Too low, and you lose the skimming action entirely - the system just pulls air.
 Too high, and the weir door can't function properly, reducing debris capture significantly.
-Maintain water levels between one-third and one-half up the skimmer face for optimal performance.
+Maintain water levels at the midpoint of the skimmer opening for optimal performance.

 Proper Flow Rate